kmh1616/Cac_genome/README.md

 # Cac_genome
-Customized code/script for the paper
+Customized code/script for the paper "A chromosome-level Camptotheca acuminata genome assembly provides insights into the evolutionary origin of camptothecin biosynthesis"